 Students travel north to the White Mountains for backpacking trips in the fall; a cross country skiing, snow shoeing or ice climbing trip in the winter; or to Maine, for canoeing or sea kayaking trips in the spring.

 The program provides opportunities for healthy physical and mental challenges for students of all skills levels, while teaching outdoors and survival skills.
 Through these trips, students gain a deeper sense of community through collaboration and respect for each other—their success depends on it!

 “We try to get as many students as we can out in the woods for shared group experiences, where they can learn both how to lead and how to be a supportive member of a group.
 I think there’s great value in having students experience a place that they wouldn’t normally experience — wherever that place may be – and the Mod System allows for trips like this one in a way that other school’s can’t.

 — Kevin Smith, Science Department Chair and Wilderness Program Director

 Wilderness Program Nuts & Bolts

-Mod break trips earn participants 1 athletic credit.
+Mod break trips earn participants 1/2 an athletic credit.

 There is a cost associated with mod break trips.
 The cost varies depending on the trip.
 An estimated cost will be announced when trip registration begins.
 Financial aid is available for students receiving aid through the school.